Global Boyhood Initiative

 To achieve this, we need to start early – as soon as they are exposed to messaging about how society believes boys and men should behave.
 This will prevent these messages from being internalised.

-For more information on the Global Boyhood Initiative efforts around the world, visit Equimundo’s GBI website.
+For more information about the Global Boyhood Initiative around the world, visit Equimundo’s GBI website.